Tutorial: hledger basics

 • how to list postings and see an account's balance over time with hledger register

-• how to list accounts and their current balance, or the sum of their postings in some period, with hledger balance
+• how to list accounts and their balance change or real-world balance, with hledger balance